Applications for Clinical Degrees Only

 - Resume or curriculum vita.
 This is an optional field in the application system, but is required by the department.

 - Diversity Essay.
-This is optional, however you must complete the diversity essay to be considered for the Knox Fellowship award.
-(The David M. Knox Fellowships are awarded to masters-seeking students to enhance the diversity of the graduate student body through the recruitment of students with diverse backgrounds, views and experiences.
+This is optional.
+However, you must complete the diversity essay to be considered for the Knox Fellowship award.
+(The David M. Knox Fellowships are awarded to Master's and Au.D-seeking students to enhance the diversity of the graduate student body through the recruitment of students with diverse backgrounds, views and experiences.
 Recipients of Knox Fellowships must have graduated from an accredited U.S. high school.)

 - Official GRE scores (Purdue’s institution code is 1631; no department code needs to be specified)

 - Official transcripts from all institutions attended.
-If you wish to be considered for the Knox Fellowship you must submit your official transcripts to the SLHS Graduate Program Secretary prior to January 1st so it can be included with your application for the award.
-All applicants must also submit one set of transcripts after any Fall grades post, but prior to February 15th.
+Please upload copies of your official transcripts to the application system.
+The Purdue Graduate School will use these documents for admission purposes.
+If you wish to be considered for the Knox Fellowship you must upload your transcripts prior to January 1st so they can be included with your application for the award.
+All applicants must also submit updated transcripts after any Fall grades post, but prior to February 15th.
 Any transcripts sent electronically through an approved e-service (e-SCRIP, etc) must be sent to the Graduate School at email@example.com.
-This delays the receipt of the transcript to the department, so paper transcripts are preferred.
-International transcripts must be sent to Purdue in their original form and in translation, along with copies of any diplomas awarded.
-Please direct all transcripts to the SLHS Graduate Program Secretary.
+International transcripts must be received in their original form and in translation, along with copies of any diplomas awarded.

 - For those whose first-language is not English, we require official test scores less than 2 years old from one of the following: TOEFL iBT or IELTS (Note that the SLHS English proficiency requirements for clinical students are more stringent than those set by the Purdue Graduate School; see link for International Students.

 We realize the double application can be a bit confusing.
 Please read and follow the above posted instructions carefully to ensure your application is submitted properly and eligible for review.